rg45-com/tappsnevada.org/_posts/events/2017-10-01-tapps-in-concert.md

 **Can't make it?**

-Please visit us at [www.tappsnevada.org](https://www.tappsnevada.org) and find out how you can help to honor our veterans.
+Please visit us at [www.T.A.P.P.S.nevada.org](https://www.T.A.P.P.S.nevada.org) and find out how you can help to honor our veterans.

-Can't wait to see you there and thanks for being part of our TAPPS family!
+Can't wait to see you there and thanks for being part of our T.A.P.P.S. family!